Catastrophic Events

 The World Health Organization (WHO) estimates that, between 2011 and 2018, there were over 1,100 epidemic events reported, with infectious diseases accounting for nearly 70% of these events (Source: World Health Organization, 2021.
 Annual Review of Diseases Prioritized under the Research and Development Blueprint.

-In 2017, the United Nations Office for Disarmament Affairs reported that there were approximately 14,000 nuclear warheads in the world, with many of these weapons on high alert status, increasing the risk of accidental or intentional use (Source: United Nations Office for Disarmament Affairs, 2017).
+In 2017, the United Nations Office for Disarmament Affairs reported that there were approximately 14,000 nuclear warheads in the world, with many of these weapons on high alert status, increasing the risk of accidental or intentional use.
+By 2025, nuclear war predictions suggest the potential for catastrophic global conflict involving these arsenals, particularly between Western powers and a China-Russia alliance.
+Such a scenario underscores the urgent need for diplomatic efforts to prevent escalation and promote disarmament, given the immense destructive capabilities of modern nuclear weapons.

 Books on the subject, such as “The Uninhabitable Earth: Life After Warming” by David Wallace-Wells, explore the potential consequences of climate change and other future catastrophic events.
 Wallace-Wells’ book claims that, without significant action to reduce greenhouse gas emissions and adapt to the changing climate, we may face a future marked by widespread suffering and societal upheaval.